-Dr. Chow, an Associate Professor at Department of Library and Information Studies at The University of North Carolina at Greensboro and holds a PhD in instructional design and technology and MS in educational psychology from Florida State University and a BS in human development from San Francisco State University.
+Dr. Chow is the Director and Full Professor of the School of Information at San Jose State University.
+He holds a PhD in Instructional Design and Technology, an M.S. in Educational Psychology from Florida State University, and a B.S. in human development from San Francisco State University.
 He served as the Montana State Library’s LSTA 2013-2017 Five-Year Evaluator where he first became aware of a potential gap in library services for Montana’s eight tribal nations; he is known for his work in community assessment, patron needs and library services, analytics and informatics, systems design, organizational management and leadership, and information seeking behavior.
 He recently was awarded a 2017 ALA writing award for best journal article in the The Journal of Research on Libraries & Young Adults and serves as chair of the Legislative and Advocacy committee for the North Carolina Library Association (NCLA).
 He is a mixed-methods researcher with particular expertise in analyzing large data sets and quantitative analysis.
-Read More
+Read More.

 Renée Gokey (Citizen of the Eastern Shawnee Tribe of Oklahoma) is the Teacher Services Coordinator at the Smithsonian Institution’s National Museum of the American Indian.
-She develops creative classroom resources and has created new formats for teachers and collaborations with organizations to amplify access of quality resources and teaching strategies through the Native Knowledge 360° National Education Initiative.
-Through her position at NMAI and in her work with her own tribal nation, Renée Gokey has worked in social justice and education issues for Native peoples and in promoting tribal knowledge systems and cultural practices.
-Read more
+She develops creative classroom resources and created new formats for teachers and collaborations with organizations.
+Together, they amplify access to quality resources and teaching strategies through the Native Knowledge 360° National Education Initiative.
+Through her position at NMAI and in her work with her own tribal nation, Renée connects social justice and education issues for Native peoples in promoting tribal knowledge systems and cultural practices.
+Read more.

 Dr. Lesley Farmer, Professor at California State University (CSU) Long Beach, coordinates the Librarianship program, and was named as the university’s Outstanding Professor.
 She also manages the CSU ICT Literacy Project.
 She earned her M.S. in Library Science at the University of North Carolina Chapel Hill, and received her doctorate in Adult Education from Temple University.
 Dr. Farmer chaired the IFLA’s School Libraries Section, and is a Fulbright scholar.
 A frequent presenter for the profession, she won several honors, including American Library Association’s Phi Beta Mu Award for library education and the Ken Haycock Award for Leadership, the International Association of School Librarianship Commendation Award, and the Catholic Library Association St. Katharine Drexel Award.
 Dr. Farmer’s research interests include digital citizenship, information and media literacy, and data analytics.
 She has written hundreds of articles and book chapters, and has over thirty professional books published.
 Her latest book is coming out next month, which supports the program: Impactful Community-Based Literacy Projects.